Drug Testing & Safety: What’s the Connection?

 As an employer are you taking every step necessary to provide a safe workplace.
 An employee who works under the influence of drugs or alcohol at work poses a serious safety risk to himself and those around him.
 Drug testing programs connect to safety.
 As an employer, you have both a right and an obligation to maintain a safe and healthy work environment.
 Enacting a clear drug testing policy to eliminate workplace substance abuse is an important step toward maintaining a safe work environment.

 Joe Reilly entered the world of drug testing in 1993, he is well known throughout the industry and considered a leading expert on workplace drug testing issues.
-Joe served for nine years on the Board of Directors of the Drug & Alcohol Testing Industry Association (DATIA) and served as Chairman of the Board from 2004–2008.
+Joe served for nine years on the Board of Directors of the Drug & Alcohol Testing Industry Association (DATIA merged with NDASA in 2023) and served as Chairman of the Board from 2004–2008.
 Joe is currently a Regional Certified Professional Collector Trainer (RCPCT) for DATIA and is available for DATIA Certified Professional Collector (CPS) training in all areas of Florida.
 Serving once again on the DATIA Board as of May 2014, Joe is extremely active in assisting employers with drug free workplace programs.